Chemistry is the study of matter, its properties, how and why substances combine or separate to form other substances.

 Read More

-The red color of the hair is very rare in the whole world.
-About one to two percent of the people in the world have red-haired.
+The colour red in the hair is very rare in the whole world.
+About one to two per cent of the people in the world are red-haired.
 Human skin and hair follicles contain some specific cells in the body that are known as melanocytes.
-The melanocyte cells are responsible for the creation of a particular kind of pigments known as melanin that are responsible for giving color to the skin and
+The melanocyte cells are responsible for the creation of a particular kind of pigment known as melanin that is responsible for giving colour to the skin

 Read More